dementeddevil/serilog-sinks-opensearch/README.md

 ### A note about fields inside OpenSearch

 Be aware that there is an explicit and implicit mapping of types inside an OpenSearch index.
 A value called `X` as a string will be indexed as being a string.
 Sending the same `X` as an integer in a next log message will not work.
-ES will raise a mapping exception, however it is not that evident that your log item was not stored due to the bulk actions performed.
+OpenSearch will raise a mapping exception, however it is not that evident that your log item was not stored due to the bulk actions performed.

 So be careful about defining and using your fields (and type of fields).
 It is easy to miss that you first send a {User} as a simple username (string) and next as a User object.
 The first mapping dynamically created in the index wins.
-See also issue [#184](https://github.com/serilog/serilog-sinks-opensearch/issues/184) for details and a possible solution.
-There are also limits in ES on the number of dynamic fields you can actually throw inside an index.
+There are also limits in OpenSearch on the number of dynamic fields you can actually throw inside an index.

 ### A note about Kibana